HiRoFa/quickjs_es_runtime/README.md

 you can eval code, modules

 there are utils for
-* editting objects
+* Editting objects
-* create and call functions
+* Create and call functions
-* convert primitives
+* Convert primitives
 * ClassBuilder (reflection)
-* create Promises and add reactions to promises
+* Create Promises and add reactions to promises
 * Modules (static and dynamic imports)
-* invoking callbacks from EsValueFacade
+* Invoking callbacks from EsValueFacade

 # next steps
 * get promise result blocking